fasrc/reframe-fasrc/README.md

 * halo_exchange: Simulates halo cell (aka ghost or boundary zone) exchange to test MPI communications.
 * hpcg_benchmark: Runs the HPCG benchmark for gnu and MKL.
 * osu: Various MPI benchmarks from OSU.

+### System
+These tests are to verify various aspects of the system.
+Here is a short description of each test.

+* io: Test runs IOR on several filesystems

 ## Reframe Docs
 https://github.com/eth-cscs/reframe